14 years later, the effects of the 2008 bailout are still being counted - Magnolia State Live

 – Per capita disbursement: $43 with $0.36 lost per capita

-– Single biggest loan: $296.1 million to Arizona (Home) Foreclosure Prevention Funding Corporation
+– Single biggest disbursement: $296.1 million to Arizona (Home) Foreclosure Prevention Funding Corporation

 You may also like: Retirement scams to watch out for

-Note: Editor’s note: A previous version of this story stated the amounts as “loans” and has been updated to more broadly encompass “disbursements.”